bartificer/programming-by-stealth/docs/pbs96.md

 # PBS 96 of X — World Clock Challenge Solution

 In this instalment we're taking a break from learning new things to look at two sample solutions to the world clock challenge set at the end of PBS 92.
-We'll start with my (Bart's) basic solution, then I'll hand over to Allison to share her solution which goes above and beyond the original challenge to create a truly useful tool.
+I'll start by handing over to Allison to describe her sample solution, and then I'll take over again to share mine.

-## Bart's Sample Solution

-TO DO

 ## Allison's World Clock